highmobility/hm-ios-scaffold/README.md

 # Run the app

-Run the app on your phone, or simulator, to see the basic flow:
+Run the app on your phone, or the iOS simulator, to see the basic flow:

-- initialising the SDK
+1. Initialising the SDK
-- getting Access Certificates
+1. Getting Access Certificates
-- connecting and authenticating with an emulator
+1. Connecting and authenticating with an emulator
-- sending commands
+1. Sending commands